goldenreports/goldenreports.io/docs/data-sources/overview.md

 ## Introduction

-Data contexts are an abstraction to represent a connection to a source of information.
-We currently support the following data sources:
+Data sources are an abstraction that represents a connection to a source of information.
+We currently support the following sources:

 * PostgreSQL
 * Microsoft SQL Server